GuillaumeGomez/rfcs/text/000-rustdoc-jump-to-definition.md

 # Summary
 [summary]: #summary

 Generate links on idents in the rustdoc source code pages which links to the item's definition and documentation (if available).
+Remove the nightly `--generate-link-to-definition` option, enable this feature by default and add a new option to allow to disable this feature: `--disable-jump-to-definition`.

 You can try a live demo with the following docs: